C2DH/ranketwo/_assignments/social-media-historians/01-tweetyoutube.de.md

 layout: assignment
 unit: social-media-historians
 lang: de
-title: 'When does a Tweet or YouTube clip become "historical"?'
+title: 'When does a tweet or YouTube clip become "historical"?'
 cover:
 documents:
 tags: